Start page

 Migration of Iranian Tribes

 The topic of the migration of Iranians has no sense at all if we proceed from the assumption of the existence of the so-called Indo-Iranian community of the Aryans without an exact idea of its location.
 Meanwhile, there are still discussions about whether the Aryans are autochthons in the places of their current residence (WITZEL MICHAEL.
 2012).
-In their way of interpreting the selected set of linguistic, anthropological, archaeological, and ethnographic data, scientists come to the question of what and to what extent determines the ethnos.
+In their way of interpreting the selected set of linguistic, anthropological, archaeological, and ethnographic data, scientists question what and to what extent determines the ethnos.
 Accordingly, tracing the migration paths of speakers of languages, anthropological types, and cultures, they cannot come to a common opinion and, using formal logical methods, end up engaging in scholasticism.
 In our research, we focus on the migration of speakers of Iranian languages without regard to their racial type.

 The ancestral home of the Iranians, determined by the graphic-analytical method, was located in the ethno-producing areas formed by the left tributaries of the Dnieper and the right tributaries of the Don.
 As a result, the so-called "East Iranian" languages were formed in the areas in the west of the Iranian territory, stretching along the left bank of the Dnieper.
 Accordingly, the "Western Iranian" ones were formed in areas along the left bank of the upper Oka and the right bank of the Don, adjacent to the settlements of the Finno-Ugrians (see map below).